Buying a Farm

 Collapse ▲As you begin your quest to follow your passion for farming, consider the items below.
 (Finding Farmland is an additional resource you might find beneficial.)

 ‘Fee simple’ is the most common method of purchase that usually involves full payment to the seller at ‘closing’, when legal documents are signed and transfer is official.
 Usually, the buyer also signs documents on a 10, 15, or 30 year mortgage.
-Get a sense for cost of farmland from Carolina Farm Credit’s 2021 Real Estate
+Other mechanisms involved with purchasing can be Lease to Purchase, Option to Purchase, and Right of First Refusal.

 Mortgages are available from a variety of sources, but the Farm Credit of North Carolina network regularly works with new and transitioning farmers.
 The USDA Farm Services Agency offers microloans that can be used towards a down payment for purchasing farmland; Applicants must have at least 3 years of farm experience, though 1 years of experience can be substituted by 16 semester hours post-secondary agriculture education, significant management experience, or military leadership or management experience.